Net Interest Margin: A Key Financial Metric

-Net Interest Margin (NIM) is a key financial metric that measures the difference between the income generated from interest-bearing assets and the interest paid on liabilities, relative to the amount of interest-earning assets.
+Net Interest Margin (NIM) is a fundamental financial measure that indicates the difference between the income earned from interest-bearing assets and the interest paid on liabilities, in relation to the amount of interest-earning assets held by a bank.

 Understanding Net Interest Margin